How Inflation Is Driving Up Car Insurance Costs in 2026

 Will car insurance go down in 2026?

-Nationally, car insurance prices are expected to be relatively stable in 2026, with Insurify projecting an average increase of just 1% — a sharp contrast to the double-digit hikes of 2023 and 2024.
-However, more than half of states may see rate increases.
+Nationally, car insurance prices are expected to be relatively stable in 2026, with most projections pointing to an average increase of 1% or less — a sharp contrast to the double-digit hikes of 2023 and 2024.
+However, 19 states are still seeing rate increases, with New Jersey (+10.46%), Nevada (+6.42%), and California (+6.13%) among the hardest hit.
 Whether your individual premium goes up or down depends heavily on your state, your insurer, your driving record, and your vehicle.
 Shopping around at renewal is the best way to ensure you're not overpaying.
+Check out car insurance rates stabilizing in 2026 for the full picture.

 How do repair costs affect my car insurance premium?

-When repair costs rise — due to expensive vehicle technology, parts shortages, or higher labor rates — insurers pay more on every collision and comprehensive claim they process.
+When repair costs rise — due to expensive vehicle technology, parts shortages, tariffs, or higher labor rates — insurers pay more on every collision and comprehensive claim they process.
 Because they must remain profitable, they pass those higher costs on to policyholders through premium increases.
 You indirectly pay for the rising repair costs of every driver your insurer covers, not just your own.
-This is why premiums can rise even if you've never filed a claim.
+This is why premiums can rise even if you've never filed a claim — get the deeper breakdown at vehicle repair cost inflation and insurance premiums.

 Does inflation affect liability insurance differently than collision/comprehensive?

 Yes.
-Liability insurance is most directly affected by medical cost inflation and social inflation (rising jury awards and litigation costs), because it covers bodily injury and property damage to others.
-Collision and comprehensive coverage are more directly driven by vehicle repair costs and used car values.
+Liability insurance is most directly affected by medical cost inflation and social inflation — rising jury awards and litigation costs — because it covers bodily injury and property damage to others.
+Collision and comprehensive coverage are more directly driven by vehicle repair costs, tariff-inflated parts prices, and used car values.
 Both segments have experienced significant inflation since 2022, but the drivers behind each are somewhat different.
-Your insurance loss ratio — the ratio of claims paid to premiums collected — reflects both pressures combined.
+Understanding how an accident affects your car insurance rates can help you see how both sides of your policy work together.

 What's the single best thing I can do to fight car insurance inflation?

 The most impactful thing you can do is shop your policy with multiple insurers every 12 months, especially at renewal time.
-Rates vary significantly between companies for identical coverage, and insurers regularly offer competitive pricing to attract new customers.
+Rates vary significantly between companies for identical coverage — average full-coverage monthly quotes span from around $109 to $216 depending on the carrier — and insurers regularly offer competitive pricing to attract new customers.
 Combine comparison shopping with discount stacking and a higher deductible, and most drivers can offset a significant portion of inflation-driven increases — even in a rising rate environment.
+Knowing what affects your car insurance rates puts you in a stronger position to negotiate or switch.

 Compare Car Insurance Rates in Ohio